Don't Be Afraid of Change

 The ability to go from resisting and fearing change to embracing change is possible.
 It is, however, a journey and it will take time and concentration.
 Remember, change is hard, and as uncomfortable as it might be, the status quo can be much more uncomfortable in the long run.

 We can choose to change with the times, take advantage of new opportunities and grow, or we can fight the changes, refuse to adapt, and watch ourselves stagnate.
 Learning to accept change, or even to embrace it, can be helpful for successfully navigating it.
 There is always something valuable that can be derived out of difficulty, adversity, or change; we just have to allow ourselves to be vulnerable to see it.
+A recent study found that firms skilled in agility generate 30% higher profits than less agile competitors.

 So the next time you are faced with an experience that causes your reality to change, take a deep breath, take a step back, and embrace the opportunity.